jamesob/biketrip/posts/23-huntsville.md

 myself how I could make this situation more ridiculous.

 Only one answer came shining through, and it drove me to immediate action.
-I tore open Food Bag 1, ripped one of the loose beers out of it, and twisted the cap off with a dramatic explosion of beer.
+I tore open Food Bag 2, ripped one of the loose beers out of it, and twisted the cap off with a dramatic explosion of beer.

 I poured the tepid brew down my throat.
 Mike's deadpan response was, "that's stupid.
 I don't care if you die."
 I shrugged and signed off on a mental seal of agreement, then made one more dead soldier for the state of Arkansas.

 We got back to the climb, hit the crest, and snapped some photos.
+We descended and the wind through my sweat-soaked jersey felt like a sheet of ice on my back.

 <div class="imageWithCaption">
 	<div class="imageCaption">